KTheXIII/embedded_system/C/README.md

 ```
 The name will show upp differently depending on what board you're using, but it will most likely show up as `/dev/ttyACM*` or `/dev/ttyUSB*`

-If the device is not showing you will most likely have to add your user too the `uucp` group to get permision to see the tty files
+If the device is not showing you will most likely have to add your user too the `uucp` group to get permission to see the tty files
 You might also need to put it into programming mode.
 To do this you need to press reset (on some devices you need to press it twice) and then run the command again.

 We can now program the device by using `avrdude`